Yogesh-exe/simple-di/README.md

 DONE:
-1. Annotation based injection
+1. Annotation based injection, @Component @Autowired(onConstructorOnly)
-2. Configuration classes
+2. Configuration classes, bean
 3. BruteFactory (not to use this)
-4. Value based injection
+4. @Value based injection on Boxed type
 5. Profile based property reader